combinet/Markdown-Blog-Apache-Tomcat/README.md

     * "delete" button deletes the post from the database and comes back to the list page.

 The list page contains a "new post" button to allow users to create a new post.
 Once pressed, the button leads to the "edit page" for a new post.

+# Server-Side API
+This web application follows the following REST API:

+    /editor/post?action=type&username=name&postid=num&title=title&body=body

+The parameter "action" specifies one of five "actions" that your site has to take: open, save, delete, preview, and list.
+The other four parameters, username, postid, title, and body are (optional) parameters that the actions may need.